Explore the Artifacts

 Synthesizer and synthetic data artifacts are always written to the same folder during a given day.
 If there are multiple runs within a day, SDGym will not override the files.
 Instead, it will generate new files with suffixes (1), (2), (3) and so on.

 The example below shows what happens if you run SDGym twice — first with the CTGANSynthesizer and then with the TVAESynthesizer.
 The synthesizers and synthetic data are stored within their respective tables.
-But you'll see multiple meta.yaml and results.csv files, corresponding to each run.
+But you'll see multiple metainfo.yaml and results.csv files, corresponding to each run.

 Last updated